-Invest in a sturdy metal roller tray that resists tipping.
+Invest in a sturdy metal roller tray that is reusable, says Mark Eichelberger, senior product manager at Sherwin-Williams.
 Placing a disposable plastic liner inside the pan makes cleanup a breeze (and saves you from replacing trays caked in dried paint).
 Double-check that liners fit your tray, as sizing is not universal.

 Anyone who has tried to balance a paint tray on a ladder will appreciate an extension pole, which snaps or screws into the end of a roller, enabling you to reach new heights.
 Telescoping poles, which can be adjusted in length, are handiest.

 Additives such as Floetrol emulate the smooth look of oil paint by rendering brush and roller marks less prominent.
-Mix a pint of conditioner with a gallon of latex paint.
-Test a swatch on the wall.
+Try mixing a pint of conditioner with a gallon of latex paint and test a swatch on the wall.
 For an even cleaner finish, add up to 1 pint more conditioner.